 Andy M - Andy Z and I had played in another, actually two other punk bands ten years ago and thought it'd be fun to do again.
 We wanted to approach a punk band from a new type of angst that was different than when we were in our late teens and early twenties.
 We thought it was this original approach, but once we got out and saw that most other people still playing punk we're at the same mental place as us, we realized the genre had just grown up.
 I think that's a cool thing.
 I'm far more concerned about losing my health or my job these days than if a girl thinks I'm cool.
 Those are the sorts of things we write about.

-M: The bands new single, "Disagree To Disagree", was just released.
+CM: The bands new single, "Disagree To Disagree", was just released.
 And I gotta tell you, it's damn good.
 Was this put out on your own?
 Or do you guy's have a label who releases your material?

-D's from all my old bands and I didn't want anymore.
+AM: Thank you.
+It's self released, but all we really did was post it on band camp.
+I still have boxes of CD's from all my old bands and I didn't want anymore.
 We printed just 300 copies of our Life Waster CD and made it only available at shows so we had something people could leave with if they saw us live the first time.
 Other than that we like the idea of being able to cheaply put out as much music as possible, and to make it as easy as possible to have.

 AZ: Actually, D2D is our first start to finish, No Enemy! production.
 Written and recorded by us at the flower shop(our practice space).
 Our previous 2 releases were recorded by Nat Wright, of Shot Baker, at Moon Conspiracy studios.
-The Unwind EP and D2D are available for FREE at our
+The Unwind EP and D2D are available for FREE at our Bandcamp page and our full length Life Waster can be purchased for next to nothing on iTunes or any other music download site.

-M: Who are some of the bands musical influences?
+CM: Who are some of the bands musical influences?
 And how do those influences contribute to the songwriting process?

 AZ: I'd be lying if I didn't say Screeching Weasel.
 Personally, NOFX is my favorite band, but I do listen to an embarrassingly large selection of music.
 Yeah, I'm going to say Screeching Weasel. that's it.